-Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case
+Coronavirus: 'Radical Change' To Life; South America Has Nearly 1,000 Cases

 Bus drivers in Detroit refuse to work, citing lack of protections

-Bus service is canceled in Detroit on Tuesday, after many drivers refused to work out of concern for the coronavirus.
+Bus service was canceled in Detroit on Tuesday, after many drivers refused to work out of concern for the coronavirus.
 Their complaints range from the capacity of buses to carry far more than the 10 people federal health experts currently recommend as a maximum for public gatherings to insufficient cleaning and sanitizing measures.

 "Due to the driver shortage, there will be no DDOT bus service today," the Detroit Department of Transportation announced.